Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

-- This really shed light into how the rich becomes successful in the first place since it’s not as easy with all the fame and fortune as people seen BUT there must be a lot of effort going into it with a hard-working attitude combined with talents and/or abilities
+- This really shed light into how the rich became successful in the first place since it wasn’t as easy with all the fame and fortune as people saw BUT there must be a lot of effort going into it with a hardworking attitude combined with talents and/or abilities

 - That was hilarious that he tried to fall again BUT it didn’t work.
 Guess it was implying that once you made a decision, you can’t turn back